codeplaysoftware/computecpp-sdk/include/vptr/README.md

 ## Usage

 Include the `virtual_ptr` header file in your program.
-Replace your device `malloc` and `free` operations with `codeplay::SYCLmalloc` and `codeplay::SYCLfree`.
+Replace your device `malloc` and `free` operations with `vptr::SYCLmalloc` and `vptr::SYCLfree`.
 These functions are not thread-safe, even though the underlying SYCL buffer objects are thread-safe.

-To retrieve the SYCL buffer from the virtual pointer, use the `codeplay::PointerMapper::get_buffer` function.
-The offset into the SYCL buffer on the device side can be retrieved using the `codeplay::PointerMapper::get_offset` function.
+To retrieve the SYCL buffer from the virtual pointer, use the `vptr::PointerMapper::get_buffer` function.
+The offset into the SYCL buffer on the device side can be retrieved using the `vptr::PointerMapper::get_offset` function.
 A pointer of size zero can be malloc’ed and free’d but will throw an exception if accessed.